mirzak/meta-coral/meta-coral-demo/README.md

 OpenEmbedded/Yocto Demo layer for Google Coral Dev Board
 =======================================================

-This layer provides demoes for Coral Dev Board for use with OpenEmbedded and/or Yocto.
+This layer provides demos for Coral Dev Board for use with OpenEmbedded and/or Yocto.

 This layer depends on: